 Clear Scotch Tape

 I started by measuring the height of the cup and cut a strip of brown construction paper to this height.
 I wrapped it around the cup and cut it down to where the paper would just barely overlap in the back.

 Once my paper was cut to size, I just drew on random brick shapes using a black sharpie.

 After my bricks were drawn, I just wrapped the paper tightly around the cup and used some clear tape to secure the paper to itself.

 I then cut a long strip of construction paper that was half and inch wide to make the top of the wishing well/handle for my popcorn buckets.
 I slid the strip between the cup and the “brick” construction paper on each side and then taped it in place on the bottom inside the paper.

-When it was time for the movie, I just popped some popcorn (we have A Movie Theater Style Popcorn Machine and use the Great Northern Popcorn Portion Packs that already have the right amount of salt, oil and kernels measured out, but you can use store bought or microwave popcorn too) and added it to each wishing well cup.
+When it was time for the movie, I just popped some popcorn (we have Movie Theater Popcorn Machine and use the Great Northern Portioned Popcorn Packs that already have the right amount of salt, oil and kernels measured out, but you can use store bought or microwave popcorn too) and added it to each wishing well cup.

 ”Poison Apple” Candy Apples